 Neonatal Intensive Care Unit

-Sutter Medical Center of Santa Rosa’s Neonatal Intensive Care Unit (NICU) has the well-known reputation of providing the very best care to sick and/or premature babies.
+Sutter Santa Rosa Regional Hospital's Neonatal Intensive Care Unit (NICU) has the well-known reputation of providing the very best care to sick and/or premature babies.
 We feature the highest level of neonatal nursing care in the North Bay with our accredited Community/Level III NICU.
 Our highly experienced medical and nursing and staffs help assure parents that their babies will have ready access to expert resources whenever necessary.

-Sutter Medical Center of Santa Rosa has been accredited as a Community Level III NICU, by California Child Services (CSS).
+Sutter Santa Rosa Regional Hospital has been accredited as a Community Level III NICU, by California Child Services (CSS).
 We provide a full range of medical care for severely ill and/or premature infants.
-Babies who are born up to three months early, or those requiring long-term support from a breathing machine can be expertly cared for here at SMCSR.
+Babies who are born up to three months early, or those requiring long-term support from a breathing machine can be expertly cared for here at SSRRH.

 Sutter's NICU meets CCS requirements by offering 24-hour consultation to support our local hospitals.
 We also maintain a neonatal transport team that brings ill and or premature babies requiring specialty acute care services to the NICU.
 In addition, we offer special support services from CCS to assist with follow-up care of these special babies.

 For families traveling from out of town to be with their sick newborns, we offer free lodging at the WCC House.

 Our NICU nursing staff meets stringent educational and skill requirements set by CCS.
 Other members of the NICU multi-disciplinary team include a masters-trained social worker, a masters-trained neonatal/pediatric education specialist, and respiratory therapists with advanced training in neonatal care.